ANSSI-FR/AD-control-paths/README.md

 ## 3. DUMP DATA INTO CSV FILES

-**Warning** Accessing the Sysvol share from a non-domain machine can be blocked by UNC Paths hardening, which is a client-side parameter enabled by default since Windows 10.
+**Warning:** Accessing the Sysvol share from a non-domain machine can be blocked by UNC Paths hardening, which is a client-side parameter enabled by default since Windows 10.
 Disable it like this:
 Set-ItemProperty -Path HKLM:\Software\Policies\Microsoft\Windows\NetworkProvider\HardenedPaths -Name "\\*\SYSVOL" -Value "RequireMutualAuthentication=0"

 **Note:** The Dump.ps1 script configures the outputDir to be a NTFS compressed folder.
 Flat unicode CSVs files can take quite a lot of disk space otherwise.